-NBS presents a framework of best practices and tools to help managers embed sustainability into corporate culture and incite meaningful change.
+This framework of best practices and tools helps managers embed sustainability into corporate culture and build meaningful change.

 60 Practices for Developing a Corporate Culture of Sustainability